likai1993/likai1993.github.io/_pages/about.md

 News
 ----
+2023-10: Our paper is accepted to IEEE Blockchain 2023.
+Congrats to Darren and Shixuan!

-2023-07: Grateful to receive the "Run A Node" grant from Ethereum Foundation.
+2023-07: Grateful to receive the "Run A Node" grant from the Ethereum Foundation.
 The funding will support our ongoing research by running a full node in Ethereum networks.

 2023-06: One proposal submitted to Ethereum Academic Grant is selected for funding.
 Thanks, Ethereum Foundation! [[Link]](https://blog.ethereum.org/2023/06/28/academic-grants-round-23)

-2023-03: One co-authored paper on Decentralized Exchange (DEX) security was accepted to EuroS&P 2023!
+2023-03: One co-authored paper on Decentralized Exchange (DEX) security is accepted to EuroS&P 2023!

 2023-01: Invited to serve on the TPC of ICCCN 2023.